v-makoud/Azure-Industry-docs/azure-industry-docs/manufacturing/predictive-maintenance-solution.md

 ## Predictive Maintenance in the IoT Context

 Many IoT solutions ingest and store data as part of their feature set.
-And as PdM solutions often rely on IoT data, they can be a natural feature add to IoT solutions.
+And as predictive maintenance solutions often rely on IoT data, they can be a natural feature add to IoT solutions.
 A crucial point to highlight in this context is the importance of having recorded failures in the existing data to train a predictive model for the failures.